 In traditional alpine style, this cozy hotel offers private rooms with mountain views just 4km south of Aosta.
 Each comfortable room at La Bicoque features a private bathroom and a free breakfast is included in the price of your stay.
 Relax in the sauna and store your skiing equipment in the storage facility ready to go the next day.

-Italian cities are great, but there’s something special about its varied natural terrain and national parks.
+Italian cities are great, but there’s something special about Italy’s varied natural terrain and national parks.
 The Dolomites is a UNESCO World Heritage site that spans the regions of Trentino, Alto-Adige, and Veneto.
-Its jagged peaks and sublime natural parks offer plenty to do all year round for nature lovers.
+Their jagged peaks and sublime natural parks offer plenty to do all year round for nature lovers.